 Stress and Relaxation: the Yin and Yang of Well-being

-any simple handwork that you are currently working on - if you wish to bring your wheel and fiber or a knitting project or embroidery.
-We will be using your current project to experiment how you can engage the relaxation response with your handwork
+Any simple handwork that you are currently working on - if you wish to bring your wheel and fibre or a knitting project or embroidery.
+We will be using your current project to experiment how you can engage the relaxation response with your handwork.

 In this presentation we will explore the basics of the physiology of the biochemical and hormonal Stress Response and the profound effects stress has on our bodies - from digestion to dysregulated hormones to anxiety and insomnia.
 We will then explore the well documented Relaxation Response and it’s effect to down regulate the stress response and it’s harmful effects.
 Then we will explore ways we can culture a relaxed calm in our lives though various intentional actions including forest bathing, quiet meditation, yoga, a simple cup of tea and if course through handwork.
 Understand why creating and working with your hands causes a calmness and a simple joyful state of being and why this is good for your health!